hasanirogers/web-components-reactbox/README.md

+# Reactbox

-Reactbox is a sample repo demostrating how to use [Kemet UI Web Components](https://kemet.dev) in a React 19 and newer application.
+Reactbox is an integration demmo demostrating how to use [Kemet UI Web Components](https://kemet.dev) in a React 19 and higher.